-Potholes State Park is a 640-acre camping park with 6,000 feet of freshwater shoreline on Potholes Reservoir also known as O'Sullivan Reservoir.
-Potholes Reservoir is often confused with the Pothole Lakes themselves, which are a 30- to 45-minute drive from the park.
+Potholes State Park is a 775-acre camping park with 6,000 feet of freshwater shoreline on O'Sullivan Reservoir.
+This body of water is often confused with the Pothole Lakes themselves, which are a 30- to 45-minute drive from the park.
 The terrain is desert with freshwater marshes.

 The park provides three picnic shelters with four tables each, plus 73 unsheltered picnic tables in a lawned, well-shaded area.
 All day-use facilities are first come, first served.
 Restrooms are available in the day-use area, located on the banks of the reservoir.